mfornace/nupack-docs-dev/sources/analysis.md

 ---

+### Individual complex results

-In full, `ComplexResult` contains the following fields, closely mirroring the `compute` keywords used.
+A `ComplexResult` holds all complex ensemble quantities that were calculated in a `tube_analysis` or `complex_analysis` calculation.
+In full, this class contains the following fields, closely mirroring the `compute` keywords used.
 If a quantity was not computed, it is set to `None`.

 - `pfunc`: complex partition function (held as a `decimal.Decimal`).
 Convert to a `float` via `float(pf)` or calculate the logarithm via `float(pf.log())`
 - `free_energy`: the complex free energy in kcal/mol (held as a `float`)